Ecological Assessments

 Background

-Ecological Impact Assessments (EcIA) and Preliminary Ecological Appraisals (PEA) both typically comprise a desk study and an extended Phase-1 habitat survey, but their purposes are slightly different.
+Ecological Impact Assessments (EcIA) and Preliminary Ecological Appraisals (PEA) both typically comprise a desk study and a UKHAB survey, but their purposes are slightly different.

 A PEA is often the first stage in evaluating a site’s ecological value.
 Where protected or notable species or habitats are recorded, or the potential presence of protected species is identified, recommendations are made for mitigation and for further surveys where necessary.